oneminch/Notes/Node.md

 - Objects that are used to handle raw binary data directly.
 - Provide a way to manage a temporary, fixed-size chunk of memory outside of V8's heap.
 - Used internally by streams to hold data temporarily until it can be processed or transferred.
+- Useful for small, complete data in memory.
 - Particularly useful for dealing with streams of binary data, such as reading from or writing to files, network communication, and image processing.

 ```js